micmarty/Instronizer/README.md

 # 5. Install other dependencies
 conda install -c conda-forge librosa pip install better_exceptions tensorflow scipy soundfile Flask

-# Example preprocessing
-#
-# dataset_dir can store e.g. train, val, test directories, each having directories for each class, containing WAV excerpts
-# some_dir does not have to be an existing path
-python src/preprocessor/wav_to_spectrograms.py --irmas --input <dataset_dir> --output-dir <some_dir>

-# Example training
-#
-# dataset must contain:
-# - train and val in this variation
-# - val when --evaluate
-# - test when --test
-# You need to adjust batch size and validation batch size when the default values are too small or too big
-# add --gpu when using CUDA
-# Let's have a look at this script first or call it with --help ;)
-python src/classifier/train.py <path_to_dataset> --print-freq 1 --num_classes 6

-TODO
 ```
 **Ready to test on trained model within the web application**
 (fully working, ready to use)